File Format IO

 • keep property rows separate from geometry assembly

-• Repo-owned Shapefile ingest now also has an internal batch-first owned path:
+• Repo-owned Shapefile ingest now also has an internal native-first owned path:

-• attributes stay in a columnar Arrow table instead of materializing a GeoDataFrame during ingest
+• attributes stay columnar through the read boundary instead of materializing a GeoDataFrame during ingest

 Measured Local Baseline